The South West Academy of Sport is an incorporated body with an independent board of management.

 Troy has a long and distinguished career in sport and recreation, having served 16 years in Local Government in the regional centres of Port Hedland, Katanning and Kalgoorlie-Boulder in roles that focused around sport, recreation and community development.
 In 2004 he joined the Department of Sport and Recreation as the regional manager for the South West, which was extended in 2015 to also include the peel region where he is still today, enjoying the challenges of servicing the two largest regions in WA that both have huge demands resulting from the population growth being experienced.
 Troy is a keen sportsperson himself, having played and coached a range of sports and continues to volunteer on a number of local club and association committees, including being an inaugural Board Member of SWAS.

 Wayne has worked in South West newspapers for 30 years.
-As Group Editor of West Australian Newspapers’ South West Regional Newspaper Group, he has responsibility for newspapers in Bunbury, Manjimup, Harvey and Rockingham.
+As Group Editor of West Australian Newspapers’ South West Regional Newspaper Group, he has responsibility for newspapers in Bunbury, Manjimup, Harvey, Rockingham, Busselton and Margaret River.
 Wayne has worked in Mandurah, Busselton and Manjimup, and is now based at the South Western Times in Bunbury.

 Lyn is a World Masters Champion, State Open champion race walker, and features in the Australian Masters Athletics Hall of Fame.
 Since contesting her first official race walking competition – the AMA national championships held in Perth in 1996 –Lyn has collected a long list of medals, titles and records at events around the world.
 Lyn is a two-time IAAF Female Masters Athlete of the Year and holds 11 World Masters Athletics race walking records.